EntityGraphQL/EntityGraphQL/README.md

-# Entity Query Language
+# Entity GraphQL
 Build status: [![CircleCI](https://circleci.com/gh/lukemurray/EntityGraphQL/tree/master.svg?style=svg)](https://circleci.com/gh/lukemurray/EntityGraphQL/tree/master)

-EQL is a data/object querying language for .NET Core (netstandard 1.6) that supports the GraphQL syntax.
+Entity GraphQL is a .NET Core (netstandard 1.6) library that allows you to query your data using the GraphQL syntax.

-This library in still in development, although it is already a very powerful tool for working with data.

-EQL allows you to
-- Query your data with the GraphQL syntax
-- Easily expose an object graph, e.g. your DbContext
-- Programatically build a schema that maps to an object graph (e.g. DbContext), selectively exposing fields
-- Create custom fields
-- Supports GraphQL mutations

 It can also be used to execute simple LINQ-style expressions at runtime against a given object which provides powerful runtime configuration.